shawn-dsilva/boomer-php-mvc/README.md

 - [x] Returning data of a post with author data using SQL Join.
 - [x] Post author and submition date below title.
 - [x] Delete Posts using delete button UI
+- [x] User can edit a post only if he is the post author

 ## In Progress

+- [ ] Style Error Page
 - [ ] Comments with CRUD functions from registered users
 - [ ] Edit comment if Author
 - [ ] Delete comment